You are here

 A crisis is a situation that requires prompt attention but does not immediately threaten life or physical safety.
 There are many different kinds of crisis assistance you can pursue, depending on your situation and location.

 If you are not sure which service to contact, just choose any that is answering calls/texts/chats at the moment you are searching.
-Crisis lines have all kinds of purposes, from suicide response to natural disaster response, and crisis line responders are trained to address more than just the type of problem the line is for, officially.
+Crisis lines have many purposes, from suicide response to natural disaster response, and responders are trained to address many types of crises.
 Once you speak with a responder, they can help connect you to the right people.
 It’s always OK to contact a crisis service, for any reason.

 Crisis Text Line (24/7)